Skip to main content

 I encourage you to explore your own gifts though thoughtful inquiry, doodling, affirmation and creativity.

-Tools in my Medicine Basket include Intentional Creativity®, movement, Harmonic Sound Healing and Reiki.
+Tools in my Medicine Basket include Intentional Creativity®, movement, Harmonic Healing and Reiki.

-I certified in Intentional Creativity® as a teacher and mentor, in 2015.
+I certified in Intentional Creativity® as a teacher and mentor, in 2015, and offer in person and online sessions.
 I'm also a Reiki Master teacher (1991) and harpist.

 My goals: to invite self reflection, and spark access to your OWN images and stories, making the creative process accessible and fun!